-Jerkbaits, without question would definitely fall into the "Top-10" category of all artificial baits used by Tournament Anglers in today's bass fishing.
-These baits have been proven over and over to not only catch bass in numbers, but catch quality bass as well.
-One of the primary reasons that these baits are used by so many anglers is because Jerkbaits are considered to be one of the more versatile types of baits on today's market and can literally be fished just about anywhere at any time.
-There are many different techniques and presentations you can use when fishing with a Jerkbait.
-I'll explain a few of the more popular presentations in hopes to help you increase your success rate when it comes to catching bass.
+Jerkbaits, without question, would fall into the top-10 category of all artificial baits used by bass tournament anglers.
+These baits have been proven over and over to not only catch bass in numbers but catch quality bass as well.
+One of the primary reasons that so many anglers use these baits is that jerkbaits are considered one of the more versatile types of baits and can be fished just about anywhere at any time.
+You can use many different techniques and presentations when fishing with a jerkbait.
+I'll explain a few of the more popular presentations to help increase your success rate when it comes to catching bass.

-There are two basic types or styles of Jerkbaits that are sold on the bassin' market today: "Hard-Jerkbaits" and "Soft-Jerkbaits."
-The "Soft-Jerkbaits" type or style would cover the soft-plastic baits such as Bass Assassins, Squids, Slug-O's, Dartin' Shads, Skuirmin' Jerks, Flukes, Flappin' Shads, and so on.
-The "Hard-Jerkbaits" type or style would cover the hard plastic or even wood types such as Rapala's Husky Jerk, Jointed-Minnows, Floating Minnows, Smithwick's Rogues, Bomber's Long-A's, Rebel's Minnows, and Bagley's Ratlin' Twitcher.
-There many, many, more of these same type of baits made from different manufacturers that would fall under this category, and many techniques for using them.
+There are two basic types or styles of jerkbaits: hard and soft jerkbaits.
+The soft jerkbaits are soft-plastic baits such as Bass Assassins, Squids, Slug-O's, Dartin' Shads, Skuirmin' Jerks, Flukes, Flappin' Shads, and so on.
+The hard jerkbaits are hard plastic or even wood baits such as Rapala's Husky Jerk, Jointed-Minnows, Floating Minnows, Smithwick's Rogues, Bomber's Long-A's, Rebel's Minnows, and Bagley's Ratlin' Twitcher.
+Many more of these same baits made from different manufacturers would fall under this category.

-Now, let's use a "Soft-Jerkbait" in this same area.
-To get the "Soft-Jerkbait" down in deeper depths you can rig it actually three different ways.
+Now, let's use a soft jerkbait in this same area.
+To get the soft jerkbait down in deeper depths, you can rig it three ways.

-- A Straight-rig with a pencil weight, or nail weight inserted into the bait itself.
+- A straight rig with a pencil or nail weight inserted into the bait itself.

-Use the techniques I just described above for these deeper depths and hang on!
+Use the techniques I described above for these deeper depths, and hang on!

 Take Care & God Bless!